How to Create an ANOVA Table in Excel – 3 Methods

 • P-value

-First, we need to check if the F-value is higher or lower than the F critical value.
+Check if the F-value is higher or lower than the F critical value.
 F > F crit rejects the Null Hypothesis and indicates that the two possibilities are not the same.
-Therefore there is a difference between the two sets of data.
-P-value<Alpha (0.05) also rejects the Null Hypothesis indicating that the difference between the two sets of data is statistically significant.

-1. Read Single Factor Analysis Results
+1. Read the Single Factor Analysis Results

 Observe the Anova table obtained from the Single Factor Anova test.